metadot/metaman/docs/onboarding.md

 sidebar_label: Onboarding

 ---
-# What to Expect in the Onboarding Process

 Welcome to the Onboarding process at Metadot!
 Here is a brief overview of the agenda and expectations that you will encounter throughout your onboarding process.

 ## Before the first day